terminological/r6-generator/README.md

 ## r6-generator-runtime

-The runtime dependency for r6-generator projects contains java annotations, R like data-structures, and the Java utilities for mapping to and from R-like data structures to native Java
+The runtime dependency for r6-generator projects contains Java annotations, R like data-structures, and the Java utilities for mapping to and from R-like data structures to native Java

 These necessary annotations and data structures are required for the Java developer who is trying to create an R library using the `r6-generator-maven-plugin`, and is a required dependency of such a project.